aplteam/Cider/docs/Cider-User-Guide.md

 Defaults to "both" (namespace _and_ disk) and "ns" otherwise.
 Can also be "dir" and "none".

-Note that for "both" and "dir" .NET or .NET Core is required.
-Under Windows this is a given, but not so on Linux and Mac-OS: it may or may not be available.
+Note that for "both" and "dir," .NET or .NET Core is required.
+Under Windows, this is a given, but not so on Linux and Mac-OS: it may or may not be available.
 If it is not, the default for "watch" will be "ns".

 "watch" is a very important parameter; that's why Cider will always report the setting.
 Other Link settings are only reported when they diverge from the default.